edi-tahiri1447/IU-OOP-FP-Python-Habit-Tacker/readme.md

 First run the test_habit.py unit test.

+After that, run the test_analytics.py unit test.

 Then, run the test_db_integration.py integration test.

-After that you may run the tracker_test.py script, which will open an identical copy of the habit tracker itself; except this one is connected to the test database and filled with five predefined habits and four weeks of tracking data.
+Finally, you may run the tracker_test.py script, which will open an identical copy of the habit tracker itself, except this one is connected to the test database and filled with five predefined habits and four weeks of tracking data.
+This is the way to see the GUI loaded with data and, indeed, test the viewing of habit history within the application.